Why did you choose this course at The University of Manchester Law School?

 Have you been involved in any of the Law societies and events?

-What are your plans after graduation?
-How do you feel studying at Manchester has prepared you for this?
+What are your plans after graduation, and how do you feel studying at Manchester has prepared you?

 What advice would you give to new Law students at Manchester?